MuleTools/txTenna/README.md

 ### Z85 encoding

 Z85 encoding of transaction data can be selected in the settings.
-This will result in 40% less data in the transmitted payload and fewer outgoing SMS for a sender.
+This will result in 40% less data in the transmitted payload and fewer outgoing SMS or goTenna data packets for a sender.
 A receiver will detect incoming Z85 data and decode accordingly.

 **Sample** (1 transaction, 4 SMS, Z85 encoded)